Websoft9Archive/ansible-drupal/docs/else-faq.md

 #### If there is no domain name, can I deploy Drupal?

-Yes, visit Drupal by *http://Internet IP*
+Yes, visit Drupal by *http://Server's Internet IP*

 #### What is the password for the database root user?